MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

  **Solution(s)**

 - Check the steps under [Users see little or no content in Delve](delve-for-office-365-admins.md#BKMK_DelveNotMuchContent).

-- Make sure that the content type is supported.
-Currently, in Standard Release, Delve shows PDF, Word, Excel and PowerPoint files, and videos that have been uploaded to Microsoft 365 Video.

 - Check when the document was added.
 It can take up to 24 hours for new documents to show up in Delve.

 ### Users are concerned that private or sensitive documents are available in Delve
 <a name="BKMK_DelveHide"> </a>

 Any document that a user can view or edit in Microsoft 365, can also appear in Delve.
 Delve doesn't change any permissions and users will only see documents they already have access to.
-Sometimes, though, you may want to prevent a document from appearing in Delve.
+However, there are times when you may want to prevent a document from appearing in Delve.

  **Solution(s)**

 - Check the permission settings for the documents, sites and libraries and make sure that only the intended users have access to the content.

 - If you want to prevent specific documents from appearing in Delve, follow the steps in [Hide documents from Delve](manage-search-schema.md#BKMK_HideFromDelveSteps).
 You can keep storing the documents in Microsoft 365, and people can still find them through search - they just won't show up in Delve.

-## About the Office Graph
-<a name="BKMK_AboutOfficeGraph"> </a>

-Delve is powered by the Office Graph.
-The Office Graph stores data representations about all Microsoft 365 items as nodes in a graph index.
-The Office Graph data is stored in the customer's partition of the SharePoint and Exchange Online environments, and has the same data protection and security as other customer data stored in the same cloud services.
-The Office Graph data and metadata are stored in the same data center region as the services the data was collected from.

-The Office Graph uses rich relationships to describe connections between items of different types.
-In addition, the Office Graph uses advanced analytics and machine learning techniques to create inferred rich relationships - what we call insights.

-To present the most relevant content in different contexts, for example in Delve, the Office Graph uses a two-step analysis.
-First, it calculates which users in the Office Graph are most relevant to the current context.
-Second, it retrieves the most relevant content associated with these users.
-The content is tailored to each user, and users only see what they already have access to.

-For developers, the Office Graph insights and rich relationships are exposed through the Microsoft Graph, a single REST API endpoint ([https://graph.microsoft.com](https://graph.microsoft.com)) that exposes multiple APIs from Microsoft cloud services.
-For more information, see [Microsoft Graph](https://graph.microsoft.io/).

-### What is the effect of enabling or disabling Delve and related features?
+### What is the effect of enabling or disabling Delve?
 <a name="BKMK_EffectOfficegraphOnOff"> </a>

-Delve is powered by the Office Graph.
+Changing the Delve setting in the SharePoint admin center will enable or disable the full Delve experience for all users in the tenant.
 If Delve is enabled, users in your organization will have Delve in the app launcher and they can use all the functionality in Delve.
 Selecting a person in Delve will open that person's page.
 The person page contains user profile information such as contact information and org chart details, and also documents relating to the person.

 If you choose to disable Delve for your organization, Delve will be removed from the app launcher for all users.
 When users visit a person's page, for example by clicking on a person in OneDrive, that person's page will contain only user profile information.
 No documents will be shown.
 Users can still search for other people, but not for documents or boards.

-If Delve is enabled, users also have access to related features in other apps that are powered by the Office Graph.
-If you disable Delve, users can no longer see these features:

-- Suggested sites on the SharePoint start page.
-- The Recommended feed in the Outlook mobile app.
-- Recommended documents on the Microsoft Office Home page.
-- Documents on other users' profile cards and pages.

-If you disable Delve, users will not have access to the following APIs:

-- **Trending Insight API** (trending documents for all users).
-- **Used Insight API** (what documents other users have viewed or modified).
+> [!NOTE]

-**NOTE:** Disabling Delve does not disable **Microsoft Graph**.
-Office Graph and Microsoft Graph are different concepts despite their similar names.
-Microsoft Graph is the API endpoint that surfaces all Microsoft 365 data (such as Azure AD, Outlook/Exchange, Excel, OneDrive, SharePoint), while Office Graph is mainly a code name for the collective set of services and insights generated on top of the infrastructure developed by the FAST Office Graph team.
-For more info about Microsoft Graph, see [Overview of Microsoft Graph](/graph/overview).
+> Disabling Delve does not disable **Microsoft Graph** or insights services generated on top of it.
+Previously that used to be the case.
+Now, that level of control is available from the item insights privacy settings.
+For more info about the  item insights settings, see [Customizing item insights privacy in Microsoft Graph](https://docs.microsoft.com/en-us/graph/insights-customize-item-insights-privacy).
+For more info about Microsoft Graph, see [Overview of Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview).

 ## Additional resources
 <a name="BKMK_DelveAdditionalResources"> </a>